-Homework solutions will be posted on Canvas shortly after the submission deadline.
-Students are responsible to compare their work to the homework solutions and ask questions during office hours or via Canvas Discussions.
+Homework solutions will be promptly posted on Canvas following the submission deadline.
+It is the students' responsibility to review their work in comparison to the provided solutions and seek clarification by posing questions during office hours or through Canvas Discussions.